-Methods of Pathogen Transmission Direct Transmission - Par thogens transmitted between animals through close physical contact.
-Direct Contact transmission through close physical contact between a susceptible animal and an infected animal, their bodily fluids or tissues. me pathogens can be transmitted through an intermediate that has infected.
+Methods of Pathogen Transmission Direct Transmission - Pathogens transmitted between animals through close physical contact.
+Direct Contact transmission through close physical contact between a susceptible animal and an infected animal, their bodily fluids or tissues.
+Indirect Transmission - Some pathogens can be transmitted through an intermediate that has been contaminated and/or infected.
 This may be an inanimate object (a bridle, dirty clothing, contaminated feed and/or water) or a live animal (insect, rodent).
 Indirect Contact transmission through contact with people (for example: contaminated clothing, footwear, and/or hands), or with an inanimate object (fomite) through the shared use of equipment such as needles, syringes, artificial vaginas and dentistry equipment.
 Ingestion transmission by consuming feed and water contaminated by pathogens.
-Aerosol transmission pathogens transmitted short distances by large fluid droplets within a droplet generated by coughing, sneezing snorting and whinnying.
+Aerosol transmission within a droplet pathogens transmitted short distances by large fluid droplets generated by coughing, sneezing snorting and whinnying.
 Airborne transmission by very small particles that can be generated by disturbing contaminated materials.
-Vectors (living transmission by a living organism (for example: people, animals, organisms) insects and ticks) infected with or contaminated by pathogens.
+Vectors (living organisms) transmission by a living organism (for example: people, animals, insects and ticks) infected with or contaminated by pathogens.